Memory effects, arches and polar defect ordering at the cross-over from wet to dry active nematics: Active nematics

 \section{Active nematics}

 Many active suspensions, such as swimming bacteria and microtubule-motor suspensions, are in the low Reynolds number regime.
-As a result, swimming active particles can be described as force-dipoles which create flows that have nematic symmetry in the far-field.
-Therefore, the fundamental continuum equations that describe wet active nematics are the active nematohydrodynamic equations which are coupled equations for the evolution of the nematic tensor, $\textbf{Q}=S(\textbf{n}\textbf{n}-\textbf{I}/2)$ in two dimensions, and the associated incompressible fluid velocity, $\mathbf{u}$.
+As a result, a single active particle can only generate a force dipole in a momentum conserving system, and hence, in general, generates a nematic far flow field \cite{PhysRevLett.105.168101}.
+This means that the active stress is described to leading order by a nematic tensor \cite{simha2002hydrodynamic}.
+Moreover, nematic interactions can also be caused by excluded volume effects between active particles with elongated shape.\\ Therefore, the fundamental continuum equations that describe wet active nematics are the active nematohydrodynamic equations which are coupled equations for the evolution of the nematic tensor, $\textbf{Q}=2 S(\textbf{n}\textbf{n}-\textbf{I}/2)$ in two dimensions, and the associated incompressible fluid velocity, $\mathbf{u}$.
 These read

 In the definition of the nematic tensor the director field $\textbf{n}$ represents the orientation of the nematic alignment and the magnitude of the nematic order is denoted by $S$.
 In the evolution of the $\textbf{Q}$ tensor, $\gamma$ is the rotational diffusivity and the molecular field, $\mathbf{H}= K \nabla^2 \mathbf{Q} +A[B-2 Tr(\textbf{Q} \cdot \textbf{Q}) ]\textbf{Q}$, drives the system towards the minimum of a free energy.
 The first term in the molecular field derives from the energy cost due to distortions in the nematic field, assuming a single Frank elastic constant $K$, and the second term (with $A>0$) accounts for the relaxation of the nematic order parameter to the homogeneous nematic phase with $S=S_0=B^{1/2}$ for $B>0$.
 The generalized advection term